AzureDataCommunity/UserGroupInfo/program-guide.md

 ### Fee-free experience

-To lower the barrier to entry and ensure access is available to as many participants as possible, Azure Tech Groups program members should not charge an admission fee for meetings.
+To lower the barrier to entry and ensure access is available to as many participants as possible, Azure Data Community program members should not charge an admission fee for meetings.
 However, certain pass-through costs are allowed (i.e. venue, beverage, and other hosting fees).

 ### Meeting cadence